 Protection Program Loan Is Here

-The Federal Government recently allocated additional funding to reopen the US Small Business Administration (SBA) Paycheck Protection Program (PPP).
+The Federal Government recently allocated additional funding to reopen the US Small Business Administration (SBA) Paycheck Protection Program (PPP), with the deadline extended to May 31, 2021.

 Benefits of the SBA Paycheck Protection Program Loan

-The new round of the Paycheck Protection Program, administered by the SBA, makes continued financial support available to eligible small businesses to help keep employees and stay open safely during the COVID-19 pandemic.1
+The new round of the Paycheck Protection Program, administered by the SBA, makes continued financial support available to eligible small businesses to help keep employees and stay open safely during the COVID-19 pandemic.

 You may qualify for up to $2,000,000